Ethiopia Food Guide

 Tibs

-Sautéed meat dish (usually beef or lamb) cooked with vegetables and Ethiopian spices, served sizzling hot as a celebratory meal.
+Sautéed meat, usually beef or lamb, cooked with vegetables and Ethiopian spices and served sizzling.
+It often marks a celebration.

 Shiro

-Comforting vegan stew made from ground chickpea or broad bean flour, simmered with Ethiopia's distinctive spices and herbs.
+A vegan stew of ground chickpea or broad bean flour, simmered with Ethiopian spices and herbs.
+Plain, warming, and eaten all the time.

 Allergens: